-Gallium-67 scanning is used predominantly for the detection of acute inflammation or infection as the isotope binds to white blood cells and plasma proteins.
 Ga-67 alone is not indicated for the detection of osteomyelitis in the diabetic foot.
 The concurrent use of Tc-99 bone scans and Ga-67 may have some practical use in the diagnosis of osteomyelitis.
+This approach uses a Tc-99 bone scan and a Ga-67 obtained 24 to 72 hours later.
 Acute osteomyelitis can be more intensely "hot" on Ga-67 scanning compared to simultaneous Tc-99 bone scans.
-In more chronic cases of osteomyelitis the Ga-67 scan theoretically should be negative while the Tc-99 bone scan should be "hot".
-However, in practice the Ga-67 scan demonstrates variable activity in cases of chronic osteomyelitis.
+On the other hand, if gallium uptake is less than that of technitium, an osteomyelitic process is unlikely.
+In more chronic cases of osteomyelitis the Ga-67 scan theoretically should be negative while the Tc-99 bone scan should be "hot."
+However, in practice the Ga-67 scan demonstrates variable activity in cases of chronic osteomyelitis (13).

-Many investigators have reported that Ga-67 scanning may be useful in following the success of therapy oriented at the sterilization of osteomyelitis (12-15).
-Tc-99 bone scans may be positive for months or years, while Ga-67 scans will generally become negative as the infection is arrested.
-However, the use of Ga-67 scans for this purpose is still controversial and clinical studies have reported positive Ga-67 scans following the complete clinical resolution of the osteomyelitis (16).
+Many investigators have reported that Ga-67 scanning may be useful in following the success of therapy oriented at the sterilization of osteomyelitis (14-17).
+Tc-99 bone scans may be positive for months or years due to continued bone remodeling, while Ga-67 scans will generally become negative as the infection is arrested.
+However, the use of Ga-67 scans for this purpose is still controversial and clinical studies have reported positive Ga-67 scans following the complete clinical resolution of the osteomyelitis (18).

 The Indium-111 white blood cell scan may be the most helpful in the diabetic foot.
-Early evidence suggests that it may be of use in differentiating osteomyelitis from osteoarthropathy.
+A recent comparative report concluded that In-111 scanning is superior to combined bone and gallium imaging in patients with musculoskeletal sepsis (19).
+Early evidence also suggests that it may be of use in differentiating osteomyelitis from osteoarthropathy.
 To perform this study neutrophils isolated from blood taken from the patient are labelled with In-111.
-The tagged In-111 white blood cells are then injected back into the patient and the scan performed approximately 24 hours later.
+The tagged In-111 white blood cells are then injected back into the patient and the scan performed approximately 18-24 hours later.
 The neutrophils localize in the inflammatory area, whether bone or soft tissue.
 The scan is both highly sensitive and highly specific for acute soft tissue and osseous infection.
 Thus, it can be used to differentiate acute osteomyelitis from osteoarthropathy in the diabetic foot.
-The In-111 scan should be negative in osteoarthropathy and "hot" (positive) in the presence of acute osteomyelitis (Figs. 8, 9).
-Indium-111 scanning may not be beneficial in chronic osteomyelitis due to a predominately lymphocytic pattern that will not cause localization of the In-111 labeled neutrophil (17).
+The In-111 scan should be negative in the osteoarthropathy and "hot" (positive) in the presence of acute osteomyelitis (Figs. 11,12).
+Indium-111 scanning may not be beneficial in chronic osteomyelitis due to a predominately lymphocytic pattern that will not cause localization of the In-111 labelled neutrophils (20).